-It's available in travel from 100mm to 150mm and uses 32mm stanchions which keep the weight low and provide plenty of stiffness in the XC travel range.
-Being a second-tier fork, RockShox makes it for 26in, 27.5in and 29in wheels and with both straight and tapered steerer tubes.
-No matter the setup, the Reba RL has a Solo-Air spring which accepts Bottomless Tokens to increase progressivity and a Motion Control damper which provides both compression and rebound adjustment.
+It's available in travel from 100mm to 150mm and uses 32mm stanchions, which keep the weight low and provide plenty of stiffness in the XC travel range.
+Being a second-tier fork, RockShox makes it for 26-inch27.5-inch and 29-inch wheels and with both straight and tapered steerer tubes.
+No matter the setup, the Reba RL has a Solo-Air spring that accepts Rockshox's Bottomless Tokens to increase progressivity and a Motion Control damper that provides both compression and rebound adjustment.

 Best XC forks: what you need to know